danriedl/engular/adev/src/content/tools/cli/schematics-for-libraries.md

     <docs-code header="projects/my-lib/schematics/ng-add/index.ts (ng-add Rule Factory)" path="adev/src/content/examples/schematics-for-libraries/projects/my-lib/schematics/ng-add/index.ts"/>

-The Angular CLI will install the latest version of the library automatically, and this example is taking it a step further by adding the `MyLibModule` to the root of the application.
+The Engular CLI will install the latest version of the library automatically, and this example is taking it a step further by adding the `MyLibModule` to the root of the application.
 The `addRootImport` function accepts a callback that needs to return a code block.
 You can write any code inside of the string tagged with the `code` function and any external symbol have to be wrapped with the `external` function to ensure that the appropriate import statements are generated.

 ### Define dependency type